DeKalb Junction, New York

 DeKalb Junction is a hamlet and census-designated place located in the town of DeKalb in Saint Lawrence County, New York, United States.
 Its population was 519 as of the 2010 census.
 DeKalb Junction has a post office with ZIP code 13630.
 U.S. Route 11 passes through the community.

 Geography

 According to the U.S. Census Bureau, the community has an area of 3.945 mi2; 3.883 mi2 of its area is land, and 0.062 mi2 is water.

+Education

+The census-designated place is in the Hermon-DeKalb Central School District.